 (G) Expenditures that may be properly charged against this allocation include administrative, direct delivery, contracted, and purchased services costs for the food assistance employment and training program as detailed in rules 5101:4-3-29 to 5101:4-3-38 of the Administrative Code.

-(1) CDJFS expenditures in excess of the SNAP employment and training grant will go to the FAET operating allocation as outlined in rule 5101:9-6-09.3 of the Administrative Code.
+(H) Allocation redistribution is pursuant to rule 5101:9-6-02 of the Administrative Code.
+Any CDJFS may redistribute any excess expenditures of the SNAP employment and training grant to the FAET operating allocation as outlined in rule 5101:9-6-09.3 of the Administrative Code.

 Promulgated Under: 111.15